fanlimua/MTMed3D/README.md

 # MTMed3D
-In this work, we propose **MTMed3D**, a novel **Multi-task** Transformer-based model to address the limitations of single-task models by jointly performing brain tumor detection, segmentation, and glioma grading classification.
+In this work, we propose **MTMed3D**, a novel **M**ulti-task **T**ransformer-based model to address the limitations of single-task models by jointly performing brain tumor detection, segmentation, and glioma grading classification.
 Our model utilizes a Swin Transformer backbone and employs hard parameter sharing, which involves sharing encoders across all tasks, followed by task-specific decoders for each task.
-The proposed framework is evaluated on the BraTS 2018 dataset, achieving promising results across all three tasks.
+The proposed framework is evaluated on the BraTS 2018 and BraTS 2019 datasets, achieving promising results across all three tasks.
 Additionally, we compare the performance and efficiency of our multi-task model with that of single-task models.
 Our multi-task model demonstrates a significant reduction in computational costs and faster inference speed while maintaining comparable performance to the single-task models.
-The architecture of MultiSwin is illustrated below:
+The architecture of MTMed3D is illustrated below:
 ![MultiSwin Architecture](images/multiswin_architecture.png)

 ## Installation